Call Today at 877-TRIDENT

 You might choose an ARM to take advantage of a lower introductory rate and count on either moving, refinancing again or simply absorbing the higher rate after the introductory rate goes up.
 With ARMs, you do risk your rate going up, but you also take advantage when rates go down by pocketing more money each month that would otherwise have gone toward your mortgage payment.

-MMW Holdings, LLC d/b/a Trident Home Loans, d/b/a Trident Mortgage is an Equal Opportunity Lender, and is licensed by: the Alabama Banking Department as a mortgage broker, #21149; the California Department of Corporations as a mortgage broker, #603H520; the Florida Office of Financial Regulation as a mortgage lender, #MLD192; the Georgia Department of Banking and Finance as a mortgage lender, #23097; the Indiana Secretary of State as a mortgage broker, #65716; the Louisiana Office of Financial Institutions as a mortgage lender, #LA-C-01326; the Maryland Commissioner of Financial Regulation as a mortgage lender, #06-20385; the Minnesota Department of Commerce as a residential mortgage originator, #MN-MO-65716; the Mississippi Department of Banking and Consumer Finance as a mortgage broker, #65716; the Oklahoma Department of Consumer Credit as a mortgage broker, #MB001422; the Tennessee Department of Financial Institutions as a mortgage broker, #109389 and the Washington Department of Financial Institutions as a mortgage broker, #MB-65716.
+MMW Holdings, LLC d/b/a Trident Home Loans, d/b/a Trident Mortgage is an Equal Opportunity Lender, and is licensed by: the Alabama Banking Department as a mortgage broker, #21149; the California Department of Business Oversight under the California Finance Lenders Law, license #603H520; the Florida Office of Financial Regulation as a mortgage lender, #MLD192; the Georgia Department of Banking and Finance as a mortgage lender, #23097; the Indiana Secretary of State as a mortgage broker, #65716; the Louisiana Office of Financial Institutions as a mortgage lender, #LA-C-01326; the Maryland Commissioner of Financial Regulation as a mortgage lender, #06-20385; the Minnesota Department of Commerce as a residential mortgage originator, #MN-MO-65716; the Mississippi Department of Banking and Consumer Finance as a mortgage broker, #65716; the Oklahoma Department of Consumer Credit as a mortgage broker, #MB001422; the Tennessee Department of Financial Institutions as a mortgage broker, #109389 and the Washington Department of Financial Institutions as a mortgage broker, #MB-65716.